vgoutham786/Gadgets360-Clone/README.md

 - User product management
 - Series and shows gallery
 - Product adding to cart and deleting from cart
-- Different pages related to the brand
+- Individual pages related to the product
 - Payment options
 - Sorting and filtering